kelvin-olaiya/asmd-24/README.md

 ### Monad-Verifier

 A similar methodology was used for the Monad-Verifier task.
-To verify that the monad laws hold the idea was to ask for a (sigle) function that worked with the monad to produce a value.
-Then test consist into asserting that the left and right identity laws hold for the monad (by producing the same value).
+To verify that the monad laws hold the idea was to ask for a (sigle) function that given a monad, extracts a value from it.
+Then the test consist into asserting that the values produced by the left and right side of the identity laws are the same.

 ---